 2) Questioners honor internal expectations, but can struggle with meeting external expectations.

 3) Upholders honor both internal and external expectations.

 4) Rebels resist both internal and external expectations.

 **Please hit “REPLY” and let me know which Tendency you are.** Also, how has this series been helpful?
 What do you see differently now?
 I would really love to know.

 Want to revisit the other three Tendencies?

 Never miss a post.
 Get it delivered straight to your inbox.
-Subscribe to the blog using the button below.
+“Subscribe” at the top of the main blog page.